tenzir/tenzir/rfc/002-fault-tolerance/README.md

 structures in memory.
 This catalog functionality is out of scope, as it represents derived, immutable state from the metastore.

-Adjacent fault-tolerance efforts outside the catalog scope involve replication of components.
+Adjacent fault-tolerance efforts outside the catalog scope involve isolation of components.
 For example, the failure domain of the read path is a single query, which we can deploy in a dedicated operating system process (that extends to a single cloud function or container execution).
 Likewise, we can isolate